 Keeping humidity in check is another key way to ensure the breathability of the air inside your home, as excess humidity can be a chief contributor to poor indoor air quality.
 Your air conditioner is designed to remove excess humidity from the air.
-Making sure your AC system is kept well-maintained through regular annual AC tune-ups will help that system do its job better.
-If your humidity problem is extreme, consider investing in a whole-house or portable dehumidifier.
+For your AC to continue eliminating excess moisture from the air, it’s important to schedule annual AC tune-ups.
+If your humidity problem is extreme, don’t panic.
+The summer months in Carrollton can have excessive humidity levels that might be too much for your air conditioner to keep up with.
+If your AC is working correctly but has more humidity in your home than you prefer, consider investing in an IAQ product such as a whole-house or portable dehumidifier.

 Purify the Air Inside Your Home

 Using the right IAQ technology can be the tipping point in optimizing the condition of your indoor air, making it safer and healthier for you and your family.
-Whether your air quality issues would be better addressed through a stand-alone air cleaner or air purification system or through the installation of a UV lamp to deliver the internal purification that sanitizes your system’s evaporator coil, the end result should be cleaner, healthier air for all who enter your home.
+Whether your air quality issues would be better addressed through a stand-alone air cleaner or air purification system or by installing a UV lamp to deliver the internal purification that sanitizes your system’s evaporator coil, the result should be cleaner, healthier air for all who enter your home.

 Other Tips and Tricks for Improving the IAQ in Your Home